-Conduent mainly provides outsourced back offices that manages transaction-intensive processing like digital payments, claims processing, benefit administration, automated tolling along with analytics, and automation of other functions to both government and commercial customers.
+Conduent mainly provides outsourced back offices that manage transaction-intensive processing like digital payments, claims processing, benefits administration, automated tolling along with analytics, and automation of other functions to both government and commercial customers.

-Conduent should not be confused with the other former Xerox company, now known as Fuji-Xerox, that offers document-based solutions and on-demand printing.
+Conduent should not be confused with the other former Xerox company, now known as Fuji-Xerox, which offers document-based solutions and on-demand printing.

 Are you asking yourself, Am I Next?